BurnOutTrader/fund-forge/README.md

 Oanda: Live is Incomplete.

-Rithmic: Works in Live using unsynchrnoized account mode, but should be monitored or have some sort of trader risk rules set on rithmic side.
+Rithmic: Working in Live using un-synchronized account mode, but should be monitored or have some sort of trader risk rules set on rithmic side.

 Bitget: Not yet implemented.